MorrisSimons/zombie_file_hunter/README.md

-#### We only want to look at a small portion of the image; that covers four points to help understand different parts of the project:
+#### We only want to look at a small portion of the image; which covers five points to help understand different parts of the project:
 ![Dependency graph visualization showing used and unused files](assets/image.png)

 * Unused files are marked in red.
 * Unused files part of the UI folder are marked in orange.
-* Used files are marked in blue are used.
+* Used files are marked in blue.

-* Yellow files are non-code files like images, css etc. (no only serves as a debug functionallity)
+* Yellow files are non-code files like images, CSS, etc. (a debug functionality)
-* Green files are used to find all the subcompents to a file (a debug functionality)
+* Green files are used to find all the subcomponents of a file (a debug functionality)

 **Important notes about the code:**
 * Files in the UI folder are typically generated uniformly for all projects but aren't always utilized.
 This explains why the sample repository has many unused files.